anttih/abt/README.md

     Hello world!
 Time is 22:53.

 redo saw that there was nothing left to do except run the program.
-In fact, if you now just compile, and you didn't change any files, nothing happens:
+In fact, if you now just compile—and didn't change any files—nothing happens:

     $ time ./abt compile
     ./abt compile  0.02s user 0.01s system 95% cpu 0.038 total